Jose Siri Player Props: Rays vs. Royals

 Jose Siri At The Plate

-- Siri has picked up a hit in 63.0% of his 46 games this season, with at least two hits in 15.2% of those games.
+- Siri has picked up a hit in 29 of 47 games this year, with multiple hits seven times.

-- Siri has had an RBI in 21 games this season (45.7%), including nine multi-RBI outings (19.6%).
-He has also driven home three or more of his team's runs in two contests.
+- In 44.7% of his games this year, Siri has had at least one RBI.
+He's picked up more than one in 19.1% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.